abkux/d1/README.md

 A simple package that allows you to connect with Cloudflare D1 and run queries.

-# @abku/d1

-A simple package that allows you to connect with Cloudflare D1 and run queries.

 ### Usage
 ```js
 import { d1 } from "@abku/d1";